Home Our Services Pay Management Equal Pay Audits

 Toggle Sidebar

-Our audits enable organisations to measure the overall pay differences (in percentage difference and total pay bill) between groups of employees based on grounds such as gender, ethnicity and age.
-This is also broken down by like work, comparing those rated as equivalent and of equal value, as well as by region and business unit.
+This analysis is also broken down by like work, comparing those rated as equivalent and of equal value, as well as by region and business unit.
 Also, organisations will be able to determine what is driving up the pay differences, for example, high performance.

-Why Use Equal Pay Audits?
+Why use Equal Pay Audits?

 Employees can make an equal pay claim on grounds outside of gender including race, disability and age.
 Paydata’s services help to shed light on this sensitive subject, providing transparency that works towards making a level playing field for all employees, whilst also improving staff satisfaction and trust in management.